Stock events for Western Midstream Partners LP (WES)

 WES’s Geographic footprint

-Western Midstream Partners' core assets and operations are primarily located in key resource plays across the United States, including the Delaware Basin in West Texas and New Mexico, the DJ Basin in northeastern Colorado, and the Powder River Basin in Northeast Wyoming.
-The company also has additional assets and investments in South Texas, Utah, and Southwest Wyoming.
+Western Midstream Partners' core assets are strategically located in key producing basins across the United States, including the Delaware Basin in West Texas and New Mexico, the DJ Basin in northeastern Colorado, and the Powder River Basin in Northeast Wyoming.
+The company also holds additional assets and investments in South Texas, Utah, and Southwest Wyoming.

 WES Corporate Image Assessment